C

 3.35%-8.75%

-β€’ Mining income taxed as ordinary income at fair market value when mined.
+β€’ Mining income taxed as ordinary income at fair market value (FMV) when received.

-β€’ Staking rewards taxed as ordinary income at FMV when received.
+β€’ Staking rewards taxed as ordinary income at FMV.

 Reporting Requirements